open-mmlab/mmselfsup/projects/example_project/README.md

 ### Pre-training Commands

-At first, you need to add the current folder the the `PYTHONPATH`, so that Python can find your model files.
-In `example_project/` root directory, please ;run command below to add it.
+At first, you need to add the current folder to `PYTHONPATH`, so that Python can find your model files.
+In `example_project/` root directory, please run command below to add it.

 ```shell
 export PYTHONPATH=`pwd`:$PYTHONPATH